microsoft/WhatTheHack/066-OpenAIFundamentals/README.md

 This Hack consists of five challenges and is meant to be self-administered, so anyone can complete the material independently.
 Whether you have limited to no experience with Machine Learning or have experimented with OpenAI before but want a deeper understanding of how to implement an AI solution, this Hack is for you.

--- normally, team based activity ... but pull in a friend to work with..
+This is normally a team based activity but since these challenges are administered as individual hacks, feel free to pull in a friend to work with and discuss your learnings.

 ## Learning Objectives